sualsoft/Clienk/content/english/blog/clienk-omni-channel-customer-service-platform.md

 **Reporting and Analytics**

-With Clienk, you can see detailed (COPC based) reporting and analytics on your customer service efforts.
+With Clienk, you can see detailed (COPC based) reporting and analytics on your contact center efforts.
 This includes information on how many customers you're helping, how long it takes to respond to inquiries, team and agent statistics and more.
-This will help you identify areas where you need to improve your customer service and make changes to better serve your customers.
+This will help you identify areas where you need to improve your contact center and make changes to better serve your customers.

 **Conversational AI**

 With Clienk Conversational AI, you can provide a more personalized and efficient experience for customers.
 With Clienk conversational AI, businesses can automate repetitive tasks and provide 24/7 support, improving customer satisfaction and reducing wait times.
 Additionally, Clienk conversational AI can collect data and insights on customer interactions, allowing businesses to identify and address pain points in the customer journey.
 Furthermore, by using natural language processing, conversational AI understands and responds to customer inquiries in a more human-like manner.
 This can help to build trust and loyalty with customers.

-***In conclusion, Clienk is an excellent tool for improving customer service.
+***In conclusion, Clienk is an excellent tool for improving contact center.
 It offers a wide range of features that can help you provide faster and more efficient support to your customers, no matter where they are located.
-Whether you're a small business just starting out or a large enterprise, Clienk has the tools you need to improve your customer service and build trust and loyalty with your customers.***
+Whether you're a small business just starting out or a large enterprise, Clienk has the tools you need to improve your contact center and build trust and loyalty with your customers.***